NOAA storm surge hazard maps have expanded coverage and can help you stay safe

 When people hear about hurricanes most immediately think of high winds.
 But it’s the water that’s responsible for nearly 90% of fatalities – and half of those are due to storm surge.
 Do you know if you’re at risk?

 Thanks to improved computer modeling, several years of experimentation, and social science research, NOAA’s National Hurricane Center has an interactive web tool, the National Storm Surge Hazard Maps to help you find out.
 The first version was issued in 2014 and covered the U.S coastline from Texas to Maine.
-Puerto Rico was added in 2017.
+Puerto Rico was added in 2017, and the Hawaiian Islands, U.S. Virgin Islands, and Hispaniola were added in 2019.
 This year the system has expanded to include the Hawaiian Islands, U.S. Virgin Islands, and Hispaniola.

 One of the key components in developing this tool is a computer model appropriately named SLOSH, the Sea, Lake, and Overland Surges from Hurricanes.
 Scientists at the hurricane center use SLOSH to simulate hundreds of thousands of hypothetical hurricanes and the potential storm surges are calculated.